 Extended writing sessions both in literacy, Come & See and cross curricular subjects are embedded within our timetable to ensure children can apply the skills taught in literacy to the wider curriculum.
 This not only enriches their knowledge and understanding but ensures children can apply their skills to a range of topics and themes.

-Writing is assessed on a termly basis looking at the 'hot tasks' children have produced through the teaching of Talk for Writing.
-Each term four hot tasks should have been achieved and this will enable the teachers to assess their level of development in accordance with our T4W assessment criteria (aligned with National Curriculum expectations and objectives).
+Writing is assessed on a termly basis looking at the 'hot tasks' children have produced through the teaching of English.
 This will be tracked using our whole school tracking system of 'insight'.

 Spelling